 When you are involved in a car accident caused by the act of another driver, you are entitled to recovery on two separate claims; your property damage claim and your bodily injury claim.
 These claims are entirely independent of each other.

 Property Damage Claims Allow You to Recover Compensation for Damage to Your Car

-If You Were Injured in the Accident, a Personal Injury Claim Can Make Sure You Have the Funds to Fully Recover
+If You Were Injured in the Accident, a Personal Injury Claim Can Ensure You Have the Funds to Recover

 Some people are hesitant to file an uninsured claim for their accident since they are pursuing their own insurance policy.
 Though pursuing your own insurance company may not make sense initially, what is important to understand, is that you pay monthly premiums for this coverage and it is meant to protect you.

 If the at-fault driver does not have insurance, and you do not have uninsured coverage, your chances of recovery are limited to a civil suit against the at-fault driver.